Merpster456/CommunityServiceApp/README.md

 This project is for the Coding & Programming competition in Future Business Leaders of America.
 This program tracks community service hours of chapter members, and also automatically tracks progress for the Community Service Awards.

+## NOTE

+**This project is only compatible with MacOS at the moment.**
+Dual compatibility will be coming in the near future!

 ## Prerequisites

 Please download and install the latest version of jdk (jdk-13.0.2)